operate-first/support/.github/ISSUE_TEMPLATE/onboarding_argocd.md

 - [ ] Create a new ArgoCD project for existing team
 - [ ] Enlist an application to be deployed automatically via ArgoCD
+- [ ] Add a new user to an ArgoCD Project

 ### Questionnaire